BleuBleu/FamiStudio/Docs/docs/importexport.md

 			PatternInstance Time="1" Pattern="Melody1"

-The possible types of objects and the are:
+The possible types of objects and their attributes:

 Object | Attributes | Mandatory | Description
 --- | --- | --- | ---